Agent Runner

 make reinstall; Review findings or Test-Prod failures route back to Architect for fix ownership.

-- Added bootstrap model intent guidance: Manager Pi should prefer quick models such as
+- Updated bootstrap model intent guidance: Manager Pi should prefer supported quick candidates in order:

 - Updated Chatroom and AGENTS runtime labels to include concrete model names for all agents, such as